En pensant à ma famille de Gyro Club

 I was watching some of the self-styled ‘new generation’ in action recently: hammering the pre-rotator with the disc held flat until the last moment (even though there was a cracking bit of wind right down the runway), then flogging the poor machine to climb out on the back of the power curve.
 What’s all that about?
 As for the chap with the navy blue Cavalon, turning the propeller while stood right inside the prop arc with his arms draped around the blades – that doesn’t bear thinking about.
 Chris would have put them all straight, in no uncertain terms.

 The picture above means everything to me, and Chris loved it too.
 We made a poster of it which he pinned to the wall in our hut at St. Merryn.
 By sad coincidence it turned out to be our last flight together.
 It was a beautiful Easter Monday, just the two of us at St. Merryn where we spent a leisurely couple of hours out in the sunshine, cleaning and checking over our gyroplanes, happy just to be there.
-Later we flew across to Bodmin to enjoy an excellent lunch sat outside the clubhouse, chatting about everything and nothing and watching the flying on that lovely grass airfield.
-It was a lazy sort of day, green grass, blue sky, bright sun.
+Later we flew across to Bodmin to enjoy an excellent lunch, sat outside the clubhouse chatting about everything and nothing and watching the flying on that lovely grass airfield.
+It was a lazy sort of day, bold colours, green grass, blue sky, bright sun.
 Chris wanted to treat me to an ice cream but I was too full to manage any more, so he bumbled off to order one for himself.
-Returning to our table, he realised his head was getting sunburnt, so I fished a duster out of the pocket of my gyroplane and he fastened it around his head with the two miniature bungees that he used to attach his radio in flight, thus Lawrence of Bodmin was born.
+Returning to our table, he realised his head was getting sunburnt: I fished a duster out of the pocket of my gyroplane and he fastened it around his head with the two miniature bungees that he used to attach his radio in flight, thus Lawrence of Bodmin was born.
 When his ‘bocker-nocker-lorry’ arrived (he couldn’t pronounce knickerbocker glory!), the image was complete.
 I had to get a photo, never dreaming how poignant it would become.
 As he drove us home later that evening, he looked over at me and said reflectively ‘You some dear little gyrocopter pilot really, Shirley.’ – and reached over to squeeze my hand – after wiping his nose in his palm.

 So who was Chris Julian?
 Rosy of face and cheerful demeanour, his bald head framed by a shock of unruly white hair, this dumpy figure clad in open-necked shirt and corduroy trousers could easily be dismissed as a quintessential yokel – the country bumpkin persona thrice enhanced by his broad Cornish accent.
 I remember we had stopped by at Bodmin Aero Club for a cup of tea one time (Chris never went far without a cup of tea), when a group of young RAF cadets were in residence.
 Chris in his tatty old pullover was chatting amiably and chuckling away as usual, and I could see the cadets looking down their noses at him and sneering between themselves.
 ‘Stupid old fool’ – you could almost read their minds.
 But Chris was no fool.
 It was a shame we were visiting by road as had we flown in that day, they would’ve seen just how wrong they were in their assumptions.
 Chris was a virtuoso of the free-spinning rotor blade: there was nothing he couldn’t do within parameters and even a few things beyond.
 The Wombat was his pièce de résistance and in the skies above St. Merryn he made her sing.
 Poetry in motion, they were a joy to watch – from a suitably sheltered vantage point where you couldn’t be dive-bombed!
 He was a terror for that, the old devil.